 In the end, a retro pudding reared its grey head and I couldn’t help but indulge it.
 Thus I give to you, individual berry trifle in a jar!

 The only trifle I’ve ever tasted is my Granny’s, the reminiscent Swiss roll, jelly and Bird’s custard variety that’s a staple at Christmas time.
 So I felt it was about time to try my hand at what is a classic British pud.
 With all the free time I had today, I even made the sponge and custard from scratch just to make these portable desserts extra-special!

-Assembling the trifle in a jar is great, it means its portable, that everyone gets an equal serving full of love-err-ly layers, and for those (weirdos) who can’t finish a sweet treat all in one go, you can simply pop the lid back on and save it for later!
+Assembling the individual berry trifle in a jar is great.
+It means it’s portable, that everyone gets an equal serving full of love-err-ly layers, and for those (weirdos) who can’t finish a sweet treat all in one go, you can simply pop the lid back on and save it for later!
 I can confidently say I will never possess the will power to do that, my jar had been licked clean before my dad had eaten half of his…

 I halved the amount of ingredients for my usual Victoria Sponge recipe and baked a single layer to serve as the cake component of the trifle.
 If you’d like to make the cake from scratch, I have a great Victoria sandwich cake recipe here.

 While it cooled, I threw together some basic custard…

 I heated some milk, cream and vanilla until it was just below boiling point.

 As it was heating I whisked together some cornflour, sugar and eggs until they were all good glossy friends.

 Once the milk was hot enough I tipped it into the egg mixture, whisking like a crazy person to prevent any vanilla scrambled-egg vibes.
 Then I tipped it back into the pan and cooked it over a low heat until it got niiiiiiiice and thick.